tjm165/algorithms/core-concepts/binary-search-tree.md

 # Binary Search Tree
 In a binary search tree every left node is less that the root.
 Every right node is greater than the root.

-## Advantages
-- Be smarter about dfs.

 # Binary Search
 Take advantage of data structures that have similar properties to a Binary Search Tree.
 This most commonly applies to a Binary Search Tree OR a sorted array

+## Advantages
+- Be smarter than classic iteration (dfs/bfs/iterate pass through entire list)

 ## Sample code for sorted array.
 See [Leetcode 704](https://leetcode.com/problems/binary-search/)